Prosecutor criticizes school over run-up to mass shooting | Times Leader

 The parents, Jennifer and James Crumbley, were asked to take their son home but “flatly refused,” Throne said.

-Thorne said a will investigate the events that occurred before the school shooting in Oxford Township, a community of about 23,000 people roughly 30 miles (50 kilometers) north of Detroit.
-On Sunday, Michigan Attorney General Dana Nessel said her office might conduct the probe.
+Throne said a will investigate the events that occurred before the school shooting in Oxford Township, a community of about 23,000 people roughly 30 miles (50 kilometers) north of Detroit.
+Michigan Attorney General Dana Nessel said her office could conduct the probe and did not rule out investigating even if the school district declines her offer.

+“We’re better suited to do this than a private actor like a security firm or a law firm or anything of that nature,” she told The Associated Press on Monday.
+“When the institution is serving as a client and they hire a private agency, many times that is only sort of to cover up for any mistakes that might have been made as opposed to really getting to the truth of what occurred.”

+Nessel said she is not looking to blame the school district.
+A review of the tragedy, she said, will show what happened, identify possible violations of protocols and provide lessons so students are kept safe.

 Ethan Crumbley has been with murder, and other crimes in the attack.
 And McDonald filed against his parents, saying they failed to intervene on the day of the tragedy despite being confronted with the drawing and its disturbing message.

-Note: This story was updated to correct the spelling of Tim Throne’s name, which was misspelled “Thorne” in one instance.